Voggastur/full-stack-framework-project/README.md

 * Github repository is made available at the top of this README, soo that the models.py files are available.

 13. As the site administrator, I want to be able to learn the ropes of the website easily by having clear access to the admin page, and update the website by following instructions from me.
-* As a logged in admin user, instead of adding /admin at the adressbar, I have made a navbar item called Admin visible only to the admin,
-this links directly to the admin panel whereupon the admin can direct the different database items of the website sorted under models of each app.
+* As a logged in admin user, instead of manually adding /admin at the adressbar, I have made a navbar item called Admin that is visible only to the admin, this links directly to the admin panel whereupon the admin can direct the different database items of the website sorted under models of each app.